Rails Boilerplate

 --template=/path/to/file/rails-template.rb

-I have stored my simple template file locally, and you can name as you like.
+I have stored my simple template file locally, and you can name it as you like.
 Here is my simple script:

 #add guard-minitest and spring to dev